JKindonNtx/solutions-euc/documentation/RA-2134 Citrix Desktop as a Service on AMD - Windows Server/RA-2134/ra-2134-04-daas-nutanix.md

 : Maintain environmental control and separation between development, test, staging, and production environments.
 Snapshots and fast clones can help share production data with nonproduction jobs without requiring full copies and unnecessary data duplication.

 Business continuity and data protection
-: User data and desktops are mission-critical and need enterprise-grade data management features, including backup and disaster recovery.
+: User data and desktop are mission-critical and need enterprise-grade data management features, including backup and disaster recovery.

 Data efficiency
 : Nutanix storage offers both compression and deduplication to help reduce your storage footprint.
 The compression functionality is truly VM-centric.
 Unlike traditional solutions that perform compression mainly at the LUN level, the Nutanix solution provides all these capabilities at the VM and file levels, greatly increasing efficiency and simplicity.
 These capabilities ensure the highest possible compression and decompression performance, even below the block level.